Maritime drug trafficking in Latin America

 Maritime drug trafficking in Latin America is the primary mean of transportation of illegal drugs produced in this region to global consumer markets.
 Cocaine is the primary illegal drug smuggled through maritime routes because all of its cultivation and production is settled in the Andean region of South America.

 The smuggling of drugs through the sea is a security problem for all the countries of the region.
 Drug trafficking organizations have developed various complex systems for the transportation and distribution of illegal drugs, where several countries in the region serve as points of contact for the distribution of illegal products by land, air or sea.

-Is estimated that 90% of the cocaine produced in the Andean region is transported at some point by sea.
+It is estimated that 90% of the cocaine produced in the Andean region is transported at some point by sea.

 Historical overview

 The first data on maritime drug trafficking from Latin America to the main drug consumption market in the Americas: United States of America is from the 1960s when the Coast Guard of that country registered an exponential increase in seizures of marijuana.
 It was introduced by sea on the Caribbean routes where fishing boats and speedboats made their entry into the continental United States.

 In 1976, the first seizure of cocaine on the coasts of the United States was registered and the increase of ships with drugs in the Pacific Ocean was recorded.
 While in 1980 the first transatlantic routes for the smuggling of cocaine to Europe have as ports of entry the ports of Catalonia and Galicia in Spain.

 Beginning in 1990 with the end of the Colombian Cartel boom and the replacement of Mexican cartels, there is an increase in shipments to the Central American coasts and the Mexican coastlines where most of the drug shipments from the South America, mostly cocaine, are able to arrive by land to the United States.
 This has triggered a series of violent actions among drug trafficking organizations for the control of the flux of drugs in Mexican ports.